rwalk/straw/README.md

 ## Getting started
 ### Running locally

+Minimum supported requirements: Ubuntu 14.04 with Docker 1.8.0 or better

 UPDATE: I've added utility scripts to make launching the demo mode a bit simpler.
 Now, you can just do the following steps:

-1. PREREQUISITES: Install [docker-compose](http://docs.docker.com/compose/install/), redis-server, python-flask, and flask-ext-session.
-2. `cd local_demo`
+1. `cd local_demo`
+2. Install the prerequisites: `./prerequisites.sh`
 3. run `./launch_local_cluster.sh`
 4. In a separate shell, run `./launch_demo_ui.sh`
 5. In a separate shell, run `./mock_firehose.sh`
-6. Open a web broser and point to http://localhost:5000
+6. Open a web broser and point to [http://localhost:5000](http://localhost:5000)
 7. Type "Justin Bieber" or some other common twitter query (only 100k unique documents can be found in the mock stream).

-For reference, here are the old step by step launch instructions:
+For reference, here are the old step=by-step launch instructions:

 1. install [docker-compose](http://docs.docker.com/compose/install/) and redis-server
 2. run util/stage_demo_mode.sh  This will create dockers for Kafka with Zookeeper and Elasticsearch and will populate these services with some example data.
 [BUG: You may have to run this script twice!]